Artefact-Labs/doc/src/ui-components/special/game/README.md

 # Game

 ## Detailed description
-It is the main controller for the entire <b>Phaser<b> game.
+It is the main controller for the entire <b>Phaser</b> game.
 It is responsible for handling the boot process, parsing the configuration values, creating the renderer, and setting-up all of the global Phaser systems, such as sound and input.
 Once that is complete it will start the Scene Manager and then begin the main game loop.
-You should generally avoid accessing any of the systems created by Game, and instead use those made available to you via the <b>Phaser.Scene<b> Systems class instead.
+You should generally avoid accessing any of the systems created by Game, and instead use those made available to you via the <b>Phaser.Scene</b> Systems class instead.

 ## Example usage
 The following example shows the simplest usage of the Game type.